Treatment-resistant depression: Electroconvulsive therapy

 Electroconvulsive therapy (ECT) is generally only considered as a treatment option in severe cases of treatment-resistant depression.
 It is used when medication has repeatedly failed to improve symptoms, and usually when the patient's symptoms are so severe that they have been hospitalized.
 It involves inducing a controlled seizure in a patient for a short time (30–90 seconds).
 Often patients receive a total of 6-12 sessions over the course of multiple weeks (receiving 2-3 sessions per week).

 Electroconvulsive therapy has been found to reduce thoughts of suicide and relieve depressive symptoms.
 It has also been used to treat patients suffering from mania, psychosis, catatonia, and more.
-While the exact mechanism by which ECT treats depression is unknown, we know that many aspects of the brains chemical structure and function are altered during seizure activity.
+While the exact mechanism by which ECT treats depression is unknown, we know that many aspects of the brain's chemical structure and function are altered during seizure activity.
 This includes alterations of important neurotransmitters such as serotonin, norepinephrine, and dopamine.
 It is also associated with an increase in glial cell line derived neurotrophic factor.

 When considering ECT, it is important to take into account the potential side effects.
 Most commonly, patients report cognitive impairments including difficulty with short-term and autobiographical memory as well as attention and learning.
 While these side effects can be distressing, they are often short-term and resolve within a few days with many patients seeing an overall improvement in cognitive function, including memory, following completion of treatment.

 rTMS

 rTMS (repetitive transcranial magnetic stimulation) is gradually becoming recognised as a valuable therapeutic option in treatment-resistant depression.
 It involves placing an electromagnetic coil near the head and stimulating the nerves in the areas of the brain that play a role in mood regulation and depression.
 A number of randomised placebo-controlled trials have compared real versus sham rTMS.
 These trials have consistently demonstrated the efficacy of this treatment against major depression.
 There have also been a number of meta-analyses of RCTs confirming the efficacy of rTMS in treatment-resistant major depression, as well as naturalistic studies showing its effectiveness in "real world" clinical settings.
 While effective, it is also generally tolerated well with very few side effects.
 A large retrospective chart review of 495 patients conducted in a naturalistic clinic setting found that rTMS was effective across all age groups (15–78), with no significant differences in treatment response or remission rates by age.
 This suggests that advanced age should not be considered a barrier to rTMS efficacy in treatment-resistant depression.
+Although rTMS holds promise as an alternative antidepressant treatment in adolescents, more robust evidence is needed to fully establish its role in the treatment arsenal.